andrasq/node-microrest/MANUAL.md

 ### router.setRoute( path, method, steps )

-Define a middleware step.
-Steps are run in order of category, and in each category in the order defined.
+Define a middleware step (or a sequence of steps) for the url or category `path`.
+Steps are run in category order (pre-use-route-finally), and in each category in the order defined.

-`path` is the req.url calls to match.
+`path` is the category name or the req.url to match.
 It can be a plain url `/path/name`, a url with embedded path parameters to extract `/path/:var1/:var2/name`, or one of the special
 categories:

 - pre - pre-routing step.
 The `pre` steps are always run, before the call is routed.
 - use - post-routing, pre-mw step.
 Use steps are run as part of the call middleware.
+- (url handling mw steps run after use and before finally)
-- err - error handling function.
+- err - "catch" step, error handling function.
 Calling `next` with a non-falsy error skips the rest of the pre-, use- and call-middleware and runs the error handlers instead.
   Error handlers take `(err1, req, res, next)` and call `next(err)` with a falsy `err` if they dealt with the error condition, call `next(err1)` to try the next error handler instead, or call `next(err2)` if they themselves encountered an error.
+  Err steps are run if and only if any preceding step throws or returns an error.
-- post - finally step, run after the mw and/or error handlers have run.
+- post - "finally" step, run after the mw and/or error handlers have run.
 The `post` steps are always run as the last steps.
+Post errors are passed to `rest.onError`.

 Path parameters are separated by `/` path component delimiters.
 Path parameter names start after the leading ':' and extend until the first '/' encountered or the end of